b3-exmo/b3-exmo.github.io/docs/Race/Race.md

 ## 1978 - 1999
 ### Bruce R. McConkie
 My boy Bruce has plenty to say on plenty of topics.
 He has some quotes on race both before and after the revelation, which I have copied [[Various Quotes#McConkie|on another page]] for the sake of organizing by speaker rather than by time.
-I'd summarize the two statements as: "we are justified in these awful, racist teachings given to us from prophets of old," and "never mind, God is not racist anymore, and so we aren't either&mdash;but *you're* the one who needs to repent now."
+I'd summarize the two statements as: "we are justified in these awful, racist teachings given to us from prophets of old," and "never mind, God is not racist anymore, and so we aren't either... but *you're* the one who needs to repent now."

 &nbsp;